GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 only showing top 20 rows

-Sample of cell towers needing maintenance- +--------+------------+---------------------+
+Sample of cell towers needing maintenance or not - +--------+------------+---------------------+
 |CellName|defect_count|Maintainence_Required|
 +--------+------------+---------------------+